-Budgeted cost: £ 1848
+Budgeted cost: £6000

-Activity Evidence that supports this approach Challenge number(s) addressed Train an additional member of staff as an ELSA.
+Activity Evidence that supports this approach Challenge number(s) addressed Run Drawing and Talking Therapy intervention.
 Social emotional learning intervention has 'an identifiable and significant impact' on pupils' progress.
-4 Train a member of staff in Lego therapy.
-EEF states that 'small group tuition is most likely to be effective if it is targeted at pupils' specific needs' 4, 5 ELSA trained staff to attend ELSA briefing meetings.
-As above 4 All new staff to be trained in White Rose maths scheme to teach maths.
-EEF states- Quality of teaching is one of the biggest drivers of pupil attainment, particularly for those from disadvantaged backgrounds proven ways of improving teaching, such as tried and tested continuing professional development courses and feedback methods (will aid this).
-2 All new staff to be trained 'Little Wandle'.
-As above 1 All teaching staff to be trained on 'Talk 4 Writing'.
-As above 1
+EEF states that 'small group tuition is most likely to be effective if it is targeted at pupils' specific needs' 4,6 ELSA trained staff to attend ELSA briefing meetings.
+As above 4,6 Training new staff in our schemes of work and Valley End way of working. e.g. White Rose Maths Talk for Writing Little Wandle EEF states- Quality of teaching is one of the biggest drivers of pupil attainment, particularly for those from disadvantaged backgrounds proven ways of improving teaching, such as tried and tested continuing professional development courses and feedback methods (will aid this).
+2